Skip to main content

 These PLDs appear on Individual Student Reports and describe student performance on the assessment.

-Level 1: A student at Level 1 shows a limited ability to understand and use the skills and knowledge needed for postsecondary readiness.
+A student at Level 1 shows limited ability to demonstrate their knowledge and skills of grade-level (content area) standards.

-Level 2: A student at Level 2 shows a basic ability to understand and use the skills and knowledge needed for postsecondary readiness.
+A student at Level 2 shows basic ability to demonstrate their knowledge and skills of grade-level (content area) standards.

 What Are Cut Scores?

 The scale score thresholds dividing the performance levels are called cut scores.
-Cut scores are generally different for each grade and subject; however, for simplicity, the Level 3 cut score is 300 for all KAP assessments.
-To understand how your student performed on the assessment, visit with your teachers or school officials.
+The cut scores are the minimum scale points that place a student’s performance into each level.
+Cut scores are fixed for Level 2 and Level 3; however, the Level 4 cut score floats depending on the content area and grade level.
+To understand how your student performed on the assessment, visit with your teachers or school administrators.

 English Language Arts